JEQ Author Instructions

 • Both the common and chemical name of pesticides must be given when first mentioned.
 For example: “Atrazine (2-chloro-4-ethylamino-6-isopropylamino-1,3,5-trithemazine) was most persistent.”

-• The Latin binomial or trinomial and authority must be shown for all plants, insects, pathogens, and animals at first listing.
+• The Latin binomial or trinomial and authority must be shown for all plants, insects, and pathogens at first listing.
 For example: “In this experiment, 15.5-ha corn (Zea mays L.) fields were studied.”

 • Manufacturer information must be included after first mention of a commercially available product.
-For example: “Samples were analyzed with a graphite furnace (HGA 600; PerkinElmer, Wellesley, MA).”
+For example: “Samples were analyzed with a graphite furnace (HGA 600; PerkinElmer).”

 • Software and software manuals must include a references list entry (e.g., “SAS Institute.
 1990.
 SAS user’s guide: Statistics.
 SAS Inst., Cary, NC.”

 • SI units must be used in all manuscripts.
 Non-SI units may be added in parentheses.

 • Soil series descriptions: USDA–NRCS Official Soil Series Descriptions (https://soilseries.sc.egov.usda.gov/osdname.aspx)